alexwlchan/alexwlchan.net/src/_drafts/cloud-costs-report.md

 <img src="/images/2021/costs_report_2x.png" srcset="/images/2021/costs_report_2x.png 2x, /images/2021/costs_report_1x.png 1x" style="width: 626px;" alt="A Slack message titled 'Costs report for September 2021' with tabular data in a code block.
 The table has columns for the account name, bill in the last month and the current month, and one row per account.
 Two of the rows have arrows on the right-hand side to indicate a significant increase and decrease.">

-The report has one line per AWS account, plus a line for the total, and it includes both the latest bill, and the average from the previous three months, so we can see the general direction.
+The report has one line per AWS account, plus a line for the total.
+Each line includes both the latest bill, and the average from the previous three months, so we can see the general direction.
-Significant changes (+/&minus;5%) get called out on the right.
+Significant changes (+/&minus;5%) get called out in the rightmost column.

 We're not trying to minimise our absolute spend – our current bill is manageable, and we'd rather spend time building new features than cutting costs.
 Instead, we're trying to get a better understanding of how our bill is changing.
-The report compares our latest bill to an average from the previous three months, so we can see if the bill is rising or falling.
+The report highlights whether the bill is rising or falling.
 We don't want our bill to grow in an unbounded way, or for reasons we can't explain.

-There might be good reasons why the bill goes up.
+There might be good reasons why the bill is going up.
 For example, if we ingest a lot of new content in the storage service, we'd expect to see a big spike in the storage account.
 But if the bill doubles and nobody knows why, that needs further investigation.